milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

      (:txt data)]))
 ```

-and now the selected card jumps to the middle and the others shift left. splendid!
+And now the selected card jumps to the middle and the others shift left.
+Splendid!

-but we have an annoyinh warning in the developer console of the browser :
+But we have an annoyinh warning in the developer console of the browser!

 ```
 Warning: Every element in a seq should have a unique :key:
 ```

-and that's because react needs a unique id for every component to speed up state changes. so let's add a key to our pages
+And that's because react needs a unique id for every component to speed up state changes.
+So let's add a key to our pages

-so let's add a key to each card to fix this
+so let's add a key to each card to fix this.

 ```
 (defn card [ [ index data ] ]